Indivd Insights

 RESEARCH GROUNDING

 A visitor who enters and leaves within seconds has not engaged with the store.
 Including them in footfall counts inflates traffic figures and dilutes conversion calculations.
-The qualified visitor — the person who stays long enough to meaningfully interact with product — is the actual addressable audience for every commercial decision made on the floor.
+The qualified visitor, the person who stays long enough to meaningfully interact with product, is the actual addressable audience for every commercial decision made on the floor.

-Layer one: Traffic quality, not volume
+Traffic quality, not volume

 Metric

-What it meaures
+What it measures

 What it diagnoses